 The third identified tactic is the definitive demise of some institutions.
-The President has repeated on different occasions that the OCA drain too much budget and does not return good results, 10 consequently, he will consider the demise of several of them.
+The President has repeated on different occasions that the OCA drain too much budget and does not return good results,10 consequently, he will consider the demise of several of them.
 Previously he has managed to suppress on May 15th, 2019, the National Institute for the Evaluation of Education (INEE for its acronym in Spanish), as a consequence of the approval of the new educational reform.
-This institution had already suffered budgetary cuts in 2019 of 300 million pesos and had been forced to fire at least 218 employees.
-Apart from the performance of the INEE that took care, among other things, the student and teachers evaluation, it was noted from the directive body of the institution that this modification was due to pressures from the National Coordination of Education Workers (CNTE for its acronym in Spanish) which was uncomfortable with the teacher's evaluations.
+This institution had already suffered budgetary cuts in 2019 of 300 million pesos and had been forced to fire 10https://tinyurl.com/yygfz6xo.

-10https://tinyurl.com/yygfz6xo.